OH SO CLOSE: Redbank Valley Falls to Fort Cherry, 33-23, in PIAA Class A Semifinals

 But with its back against the wall, Redbank Valley went 68 yards in six plays, scoring on a 31-yard pass from Wagner to Owen Clouse to trim the lead to 26-23 with 2:29 on the clock.

-Owen Clouse, a senior, was playing his first game at wide receiver.
+Owen Clouse, a senior, was playing his first game as a wide receiver.
 He ended up with four catches for 87 yards.

 “Credit to that kid for stepping in when we needed a body in there,” Gold said.